*This article has been updated in March, 2020.

 This website has over 33,000 recipes.
-Allows you to collect your picks in your own recipe box.
-There are categories for slow cooker recipes, Halloween, and kids meals.
+It allows you to collect your picks in your own recipe box.
+There are categories for slow cooker recipes, Halloween, and kids’ meals.

 This site is a cooking, eating and sharing food site.
 It has 20 million users every month and over 500,000 recipes.
 The site is “an active social network of home cooks who connect and share recipes, photos, cooking tips and food trends in real time.”

 This Conde Nast site has recipes from Gourmet and Bon Appetit magazines as well as Self, Parade and a couple of others.
 You can collect your favorites in a recipe box, watch technique videos, customize your shopping lists, or look up cooking and food terms in a food dictionary.

 This site has the recipes from all its cooking shows, like The Barefoot Contessa.
 It has a feature called “In Season Now” which allows you to find main or side dishes or desserts using foods currently in season.
 You can collect the recipes you like in your own recipe box.

 This is a new website that will offer “great recipes from the best chefs and cookbook authors”.
 There are already many recipes, and one search option is “cost”.
 You can search for inexpensive, moderate or splurge recipes.

 There are many recipes, and you can add your own.
 You can sign up for a Cooks.com newsletter.
 There is a conversion page, a diet/health report that can be personalized, and nutrition facts.

 This site is geared towards healthy eating and cooking.
 It has lots of nutritional information.
 Selections like “Healthy Budget Friendly Entrees” are great for tight food budgets.
 Lots of food news, polls, and food information.
 I liked the sections for gluten-free cooking, and how to cook for celiacs.
 There are also printable coupons.